nehagarg/hyp-despot-alpha-dev/README.md

 draw_car_cross.py                        Script: to visualize the execution record output by HyP-DESPOT (through cout and cerr) run_Car_hyp_debug.sh                     Script: to run experiments with HyP-DESPOT
 ```
 The best way to debug is to fix the scenarios and output the search process.
 This can be acheived by setting the **FIX_SCENARIO** flag defined in [GPUcore/thread_globals.h](src/HypDespot/include/despot/GPUcore/thread_globals.h).
-Possible vaues are:
+Possible vaues to be set are:
 ```
 0         Normal mode
 1         Read scenarios from Particles*.txt and Streams*.txt